solaranamnesis/william-simpson/the-trisula-symbol/full-text-english.md

 The development of the two symbols into the particular form of the trisula was a process which presents but little difficulty.
 The lunar symbol was the crescent.
 The full moon is a very beautiful object in the sky, but the crescent form was that which distinguished it from the round disc of the solar orb, and for this reason we may suppose it was adopted.
 Now the crescent is almost a universal symbol: it is found connected with nearly all the old mythologies.
 A collection of illustrations would be the best method of showing this symbol and its relation to the ancient systems, but that is out of the question here.
 It was the symbol of a large number of the principal female divinities.
 The great Diana of the Ephesians was not the moon, she was, as her statues show, the great mother --- the prolific Mother Earth; and the crescent was the symbol of this.
 All things were said to have been produced by Mother Night, or out of darkness; this was only another form of the symbolism, and it may suggest one reason why the lunar orb became connected with the power.
 According to this theory the central portion of the trident is supposed to have resulted from placing the solar emblem within the crescent, either as the sun itself, or as a symbol of the sun; and it thus became equivalent to the old Androgynous notion of the deity, of which traces are to be found in India, Egypt, Greece, and other parts of the world.*

 *) The Androgynous form of the deity was simply a personification of the creative power.
 As Ardhanari [Ardhanārīśvara] in India, it was the combined figures of Siva and Parvati.
 Hermaphroditus was, as the name implies, Hermes and Aphrodite.
 Dionysus was also represented with the twofold nature.
 In Egypt the Nile was represented by a figure which is distinctly male and female.
 Genesis 1.
 27 may also be referred to.
-The legend of the Amazons has long been a subject of speculation; my suggestion is that they had an Androgynous type for their deity, and this, from some cause or another, came to be associated with the people of the race, and the one was contused with the other.
+The legend of the Amazons has long been a subject of speculation; my suggestion is that they had an Androgynous type for their deity, and this, from some cause or another, came to be associated with the people of the race, and the one was confused with the other.
 The Ardhanari of India is perhaps a survival of the Amazonian deity, for it wants the right breast, because that side represents Siva; the left is Parvati, and has the female form of the breast.

 I shall now give some illustrations of the combination of the crescent with the sun, or the male power.
 The first is a rough copy of Osiris from the Serapeum at Sakkarah.* The head of the figure is here surmounted by the crescent, in which is the sun.* The next is a head of Isis, in which the horns of the cow seem to represent the crescent; it is from the tomb of Psammetichus at Sakkarah.* Another is the figure of Hathor,* who in her attributes was closely allied to Isis; here again we have the horns inclosing the solar disc; this also was found at Sakkarah, and the originals of these are in the Museum of Bulak.
 The small amulets which represent the sun in Amenti become another illustration.* In most of these the sun is in a crescent, but in some the crescent is represented as a triangular space.
 These small objects, worn as charms, had a reference to the passage of the soul; each soul became Osiris, and the supposed movement of the sun in the under-world was the type.
 In this case it might be inferred that in these simple forms we have a symbolization of the creative power by which the individual is reborn into blessedness in the next world.
 That this was the meaning is, I think, fully established by the following quotation from _The Book of Respirations_: